OpenNaja/cobra-tools/docs/Development/Reverse-Engineering/OVL-File-Formats.md

 !!! info "Homogeneous data with no obvious pattern"
     Assuming you have identified the data type already: Modify data, put ingame, observe changes to identify the meaning of the data.

+!!! info "Comparing to original"
+    Once you have a suitable XML description, extract your file and inject it back into the ovl.
+If it injected successfully, select the file in the GUI and click Utils > Compare, then select the OVL that contains the original file.
+If there are differences, you will find warnings in the log.
+If the injected file is identical to the original, the log will tell you so.
+You then have a working description of your format, at least for that particular file.